 Cryptocurrency

+Working out how tax applies to your crypto assets can be confusing as there’s a lot to consider.
 Crypto was originally developed as a digital currency to be used similar to money.
 Currently in Australia crypto is not widely accepted as a form of payment and is more commonly used as an investment.

-Tax treatment of cryptocurrencies
+Tax treatment of cryptocurrencies for investors

 · Selling crypto for a fiat currency